How to Talk to Kids About Homelessness (without scaring them)

 "I think it's sad that person doesn't have anywhere to live"

-"Even though that person looks scary, s/he’s still a human being who deserves to be treated with kindness."
+"Even though that homeless person looks scary, they're still a human being who deserves to be treated with kindness."

 Whatever you choose to say, say something.
 It's so important not to shy away from these conversations, otherwise you're risking that your child will make their own conclusions.